H3rz3n/How-install-DaVinci-Resolve-in-Fedora-Linux/README.md

 The most simple and secure way to donwload DaVinci Resolve is from the [manufacter's website](https://www.blackmagicdesign.com/it/products/davinciresolve/).
 Before downloading let's see the download options that we have :
 - **DaVinci Resolve Studio :** The Studio version all the features of DaVinci Resolve Free but with some additional effects, codecs support and the support for multiple GPU transcoding and NVENC transcoding.
-- **DaVinci Resolve Free :** The Free version is the complete version DaVinci Resolve that does not require any license, but lacks of the support of the exclusive features of the Studio version.
+- **DaVinci Resolve Free :** The Free version is the complete version DaVinci Resolve that does not require any license, but lacks of the support of common codecs like AAC and H264/H265 (used by most cameras and smartphone) requiring to convert the videos and audios in one of few supported codecs.

 Regardless of the version we selected we need to donwload the corresponding Linux version.
 To complete the download we need to compile a small form, *but we can write here fake datas if we don't want to give to much information to BlackmagicDesign*.